 Objective.
-Assess the adequacy of the bank's systems to manage the risks associated with electronic cash (e-cash), and management's ability to implement effective monitoring and reporting systems.
+Assess the adequacy of the bank's systems to manage the risks associated with prepaid access products, and management's ability to implement effective monitoring and reporting systems.

 - Funds may be transferred to or from an unknown third party.

-- Specific cardholder activity may be difficult to determine by reviewing activity through a pooled account.
+- Specific holder activity may be difficult to determine by reviewing activity through a pooled account.

 - The customer may perceive the transactions as less transparent.